Neewview150/bolt.new-easy-use/README.md

 This will start the Remix Vite development server.
 You will need Google Chrome Canary to run this locally if you use Chrome!
 It's an easy install and a good browser for web development anyway.

+## Mobile Application

+Currently, Bolt.new does not have a dedicated mobile application.
+However, there are plans to develop a mobile app to enhance accessibility and usability on mobile devices.
+The mobile app will aim to provide a seamless experience similar to the desktop version, allowing users to prompt, run, edit, and deploy applications directly from their mobile devices.
+Stay tuned for updates on the development progress and release timeline.

 ## Tips and Tricks

 Here are some tips to get the most out of Bolt.new: